j180481/civ-ipriot-smiley/knowledge_and_evidence.md

    > Both sad and happy inherit from smiley.
 Both share two defined methods "draw_eyes" and "draw_mouth" with the same implementation
    >
 3. What difference stands out the most to you and why?
    > sad does not inherit from blinkable nor define a method called "blink".
-This stands out most to me because it is a key
+This stands out most to me because it is a key piece of functionality which happy is able to do but sad cannot.
    >
 4. How does this difference affect the functionality of these classes
    > without sad inheriting the blink method from blinkable for implementation, in order for sad to achieve